Benighter/sat-mobile/DEPLOYMENT_GUIDE.md

-# Church Connect Mobile - APK Deployment Guide
+# SAT Mobile - APK Deployment Guide

-This guide will walk you through deploying your Church Connect Mobile app as an APK using Median.co.
+This guide will walk you through deploying your SAT Mobile app as an APK using Median.co.

 ## Prerequisites